 No list of mobile app ideas in 2020 is possible without on-demand apps.
 Led by the likes of Uber, Instacart, and Postmates, on-demand apps are all the rage today and will be for some time since our lives are only getting busier.
 Here are some trending app ideas in this segment:

 - Delivery (gifts, flowers, groceries, food, etc.)

 - Other services (e.g. ordering a massage specialist or a plumber to your home)

 4. Augmented reality apps

-Augmented reality (AR) isn’t all that new of a technology.
-However, it wasn’t available in mobile devices until recently.
+Augmented reality (AR) isn’t all that new of technology.
+However, it wasn’t available on mobile devices until recently.
 Now we have Ingress and Pokemon Go, and AR has spread everywhere: